-Jamie leads the coalition’s policy and advocacy portfolio, as well as manages its engagement with GHTC members and other stakeholders and partners in government, the private sector, and civil society.
-She brings to the role...read more about this author
+Jamie served as GHTC Executive Director for seven years until the end of 2023, leading the coalition’s policy and advocacy portfolio, as well as managing its engagement with GHTC members and other stakeholders and partners in government, the private sector, and civil society.
+She has over 12 years of experience in business development, project management, stakeholder engagement, and strategic partnership building.

 Seize the game-changing potential of mRNA vaccines